 There is a lot of different solutions for improving riding comfort on a gravel bike (many of them I already tested) but there is still nothing like a Lauf Grit suspension fork.
 A truly unique construction that polarizes not only by its look but also by a heavy price.
 Thanks to Lauf I got the chance to test the newest version of Lauf Grit SL fork and see if it is a real deal or just an overpriced gimmick.

-A few weeks ago I said on gravelbikes.cc that the bike industry should focus on improving comfort at the front wheel because we already have many solutions for doing so at the rear (both suspension seatposts and a frames that provides suspension like BMC URS or Cannondale Topstone).
-Yet in terms of front of the bike we have a Specilized Divervge bike with its FutueShock suspension and a Canyon Grail with an unique hover handlebar.
+A few weeks ago I said on gravelbikes.cc that the bike industry should focus on improving comfort at the front wheel because we already have many solutions for doing so at the rear (both suspension seatposts and frames that provides suspension like BMC URS or Cannondale Topstone).
+Yet in terms of the front of the bike, we have a Specilized Divervge bike with its FutueShock suspension and a Canyon Grail with a unique hover handlebar.
 There is also a suspension stem from Shockstop Stem which does a great job of reducing vibrations but that is it (unless you want to go with a proper suspension fork and have a frame to accommodate that).
-Not a lot of choice so naturally I was very interested in testing the last available option – a Lauf Grit suspension fork.
+Not a lot of choice so naturally, I was very interested in testing the last available option – a Lauf Grit suspension fork.